Immersion Identifies Top-Rated TV Shows with 88% Accuracy

 Dorsey Pictures challenged us to see if neurologic measures could differentiate top-rated, unscripted TV shows from bottom-rated shows.
 Immersion Neuroscience has used neuroscience data from our platform to predict sales bumps, YouTube views, movie ticket sales, and social shares from TV commercials, but had not tried to forecast TV ratings that could depend on many factors besides the quality of the content.
 We were not even sure how much content we needed to evaluate.

-Here’s what we decided to do: Dorsey Pictures picked top- and bottom-rated shows from six major U.S. cable TV channels, 25 shows in all.
+Dorsey Pictures picked top- and bottom-rated shows from six major U.S. cable TV channels, 25 shows in all.
 They identified the target demographic for these shows (ages 25-58, equally balanced between men and women) and we recruited 84 people and paid them to watch content.
 But, how much content?
 We decided to see if showing people the first act of shows (8-10 minutes) would be enough to predict ratings winners.
 Because people get tired and bladders get full, each person watched either 12 or 13 of the first-acts of shows.
-Our technology measures immersion every second, so we collected over a million seconds of neurologic data.
+Our technology measures immersion every second, so we collected over half a million seconds of neurologic data.

 We estimated a logistic regression model to measure how accurately neurologic data would identify the 10 top-rated shows from the 15 with low ratings.
 Two neurologic measures – average immersion, and frustration – were sufficient to identify the best shows with 84% accuracy.
 When we added the variable “have you seen this show,” predictive accuracy increased to 88%.